Since yesterday afternoon (October 31st), many website are showing SSL errors.

 - If you’re using Cloudflare, you can switch your website from “Full” SSL mode to “Flexible”.
 However, not every website will like it if they are configured to use HTTPS URLs but they don’t detect the SSL connection on the server themselves.
 If that happens, you’ll likely see a redirect loop error (like ERR_TOO_MANY_REDIRECTS).
 You’ll need to check the documentation of your software or search the web for a solution which works for you.

 - You can install a valid SSL certificate signed by a real certificate authority.
 These certificates still work (both with and without having Cloudflare on your site).
+You can get an SSL certificate like that using the SSL Certificates tool in the client area.

 - Disable HTTPS on your site and only use HTTP at this moment.